-With the onset of the pandemic, the PATRIP Foundation together with its partners has sought to quickly launch emergency support for vulnerable communities affected by COVID-19.
-Due to a flexible pooling of remaining project funds, the rural support programmes BRSP and SRSP have each been enabled to almost immediately respond to local needs and supported public (health) authorities.
+With the onset of the pandemic, the PATRIP Foundation together with its partners has quickly launched emergency support for vulnerable communities affected by COVID-19.
+Due to flexible pooling of remaining project funds, the rural support programmes BRSP and SRSP have been enabled to respond to local needs and support public authorities.

 BRSP supports the Balochistan government in slowing down COVID-19 outbreak while caring for vulnerable communities

 BRSP has been supporting the government of the Pakistani province Balochistan during emergency responses to various natural disasters that happened in the past.
 During repeated floods in the years between 2007-2011 as well as an earthquake in 2008, BRSP has proven a valuable instrument for donors to offer local-level assistance while closely collaborating with government authorities.
 Soon after it became apparent that the global COVID-19 outbreak would leave no country unspared, PATRIP and BRSP got together to figure out how to fund emergency activities.
 Fearing a disproportionately dire effect on vulnerable communities in the region, it was vital to equip and educate the local population about how to slow down the spread of the disease, as well as make it possible to adhere to hygiene rules by improving WASH facilities.